7owh/GradleMCP/README.md

 Step 3: Edit 'build.gradle': give your client a name and an id.

-Step 4: Open the folder in terminal and type "chmod +x BuildProject.sh" and hit enter
+Step 4: Open the folder in terminal and type 'chmod +x BuildProject.sh' and hit enter

-Step 5: Type in the terminal "./BuildProject.sh" and hit enter.
+Step 5: Type in the terminal './BuildProject.sh' and hit enter.

 ## After building
 You will be asked 'Would you like to install optifine aswell?' (y/n)